 At December 31, 1996, Houston-Stafford owed Mr. Mueller \$766,400 related to a promissory note maturing August 2003 and secured by Mr. Mueller's stock in Houston-Stafford, and such obligation and any related obligations shall be terminated at the consummation of the Offerings.
-Mr. Mueller will receive approximately \$5 million and 1.1 million shares of Common Stock in connection with the Acquisitions in exchange for such promissory note.
-Houston-Stafford will recognize a non-cash, non-recurring compensation charge of approximately \$15.6 million related to the transfer of such cash and shares of Common Stock to Mr. Mueller at the time of the Acquisitions.
+Mr. Mueller will receive approximately \$4.6 million and 1.1 million shares of Common Stock in connection with the Acquisitions in exchange for such promissory note, as well as 0.2 million shares for his new role as a member of IES management.
+Houston-Stafford will recognize a non-cash, non-recurring compensation charge of approximately \$17.0 million related to the transfer of such cash and shares of Common Stock to Mr. Mueller at the time of the Acquisitions.